Anytime-Valid Tests of Group Invariance through Conformal Prediction: Testing group invariance with conformal martingales

-The distribution of the nonconformity scores under the null hypothesis can be obtained by leveraging the distributional invariance.
-For instance, in examples~\ref{ex:os_permutation} and~\ref{ex:os_rotation}, it is known that conditionally on $\gamma_n$, the distribution of $X^n$ is uniform on its orbit.
-This fact is true in more generality.
-On every compact group $G_n$ there exists a unique (up to scaling) $G_n$-invariant probability distribution $\mu_n$, called the Haar measure~\citep[see e.g.][Chapter VII]{bourbaki2004integration}.
-The Haar measure plays the role of a uniform distribution on groups.
-The following result is well-known~\citep[see][Theorem 4.4]{eaton1989group}, and it shows that conditionally on the orbit selector $\gamma_n(X^n)$, the distribution of $X^n$ is uniform over its orbit anytime that the distribution of $X^n$ is distributionally invariant. \begin{proposition} Let $G$ act on the random variable $X$ taking values in $\mathcal{X}$, let $\gamma$ be an orbit selector for the action of $G$ on $\mathcal{X}$, and let $U$ be Haar-distributed (uniform) on $G$ and independent of $X$.
-If $X\eqind gX$ for all $g\in G$, then $X\mid \gamma(X) \eqind U\gamma(X)\mid \gamma(X)$. \end{proposition} Similar to Example~\ref{ex:sequential_ranks}, the sequence of nonconformity measures can then be used to measure how ``nonconform'', or strange, the observed value of $\alpha^n$ is among all the possible values its orbit.
-This gives rise to the orbit ranks $R_1, R_2,\dots$ . \begin{definition}[Smoothed Orbit Ranks] Fix $n\in \nats$ and let $\alpha^n$ be a nonconformity measure of invariance at time $n$.
+The distribution of the conformity measures under the null hypothesis can be obtained by leveraging the distributional invariance.
+Indeed, as discussed in Section~\ref{sec:seq_action}, the distribution of $X^n$ conditional on $\gamma(X^n)$ is characterized by the Haar measure.
+Similar to what happened in Example~\ref{ex:sequential_ranks}, this distribution can be used to rank the observed value of the conformity score $\alpha_n$ among all its possible values on the orbit of the data.
+This idea gives rise to the (smoothed) orbit ranks $(R_n)_{n\in \mathbb{N}}$ in the next definition. \begin{definition}[Smoothed Orbit Ranks] Fix $n\in \nats$ and let $\alpha^n$ be a conformity measure of invariance at time $n$.
 We call $R_n$, defined by